MITLibraries/mitlibraries-theme-omeka/docs/reference/navigation.md

 user's browser by the contents of `asset/js/tesseract.js`.

 The resulting markup used by the browser is considerably more detailed.
-For more informatino, consult the SmartMenus documentation.
+For more information, consult the SmartMenus documentation.

 ### Stylesheets